Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black

 Following the grid construction method presented in Sec.~\ref{sec:bsd_grid}, for each band we define a set of parameter points \(\qty{ \vb{\Lambda}_i}_{i=1}^{N}\) covering the uncertainties in the orbital parameters of Cygnus X-1 reported in Table~\ref{tab:cygx1-para}.
 The time of superior conjunction \(T_0\) of Cygnus X-1 has been estimated in Ref.~\cite{Brocksopp_CygX1}, but the extrapolation of this value to estimate the time of ascending node \(\tasc\) at the \ac{O4a} period leads to significant uncertainties compared to our search resolution.
 We choose an agnostic approach where the range of all possible values \(\tasc \in [-P/2, P/2]\) has been covered by the search.
 The number of templates per band ranges from \( N = 1\,960 \) at 24.5~Hz to \( N = 43\,416\) at 125.5~Hz, in agreement with Eq.~\eqref{eq:grid_size}.
 Combining the number of templates used in all the bands, the search uses 3\,687\,225 templates.

-The search is performed with bands overlapped by 0.5~Hz to avoid cropping signals close to the band edges during \ac{BSD} creation.
-Each band is searched independently, and each produces its own set of outliers, among which outliers and stage-2 candidates are selected following the discussion in Sec.~\ref{sec:bsd_cand_selection}.
+The search is performed with bands overlapping by 0.5~Hz to avoid cropping signals close to the band edges during \ac{BSD} creation.
+Each band is searched independently, and each produces its own set of stage-2 candidates, which are selected following the discussion in Sec.~\ref{sec:bsd_cand_selection}.